eficode-academy/artifactory-katas/custom_layouts/README.md

 * First we will need to create a layout.
 In Artifactory, got to [Admin] —> [Repositories] —> [Layout], then click on "Duplicate" from the gradle layout.
 * Give a name to "Layout Name", in our case it will be called something with your initials.
 * In the "Artifact Path Pattern", delete the first `/[module]` that represents a folder structure.
 * Test that the layout works as intended.
-In "Test Artifacts Path Resolution", fill in the following: `acme/1.0.0/Fox-1.0.0.jpg`
+In "Test Artifacts Path Resolution", fill in the following: `acme/1.0.0/fox-1.0.0.jpg`
 * Click the `Test` button and check that you get the following resolution:

 ```
 Organization:acme
-Module:Fox
+Module:fox
 Base Revision: 1.0.0
 Folder Integration Revision:
 File Integration Revision: